mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/5_notification template.md

 }
 ```

-Or alternatively, you can also bind it to the resolved user id from distribution list by using `api.distribution.user_ids`
+Alternatively, you can bind the `param_value` to the resolved user IDs from the distribution list using
+`{{api.distribution.user_ids}}`.
+This allows you to reference the Keycloak user IDs resolved from the distribution
+list during the Send Notification API call.

 ```json
 {